bennekrouf/mayorana/content/en/blog/trait_dyn_8.md

 ---
 id: associated-types-io-driver-api
 title: >-
-  Design a flexible, type-safe API for a low-level I/O driver with associated type not generic
+  Design a type-safe API for a low-level I/O driver with associated type not generic
 slug: associated-types-io-driver-api
 author: mayo